United Arab Emirate (UAE): A Complete Guide for expat

 The UAE has several other cultural symbols, such as the following:

-• The UAE coat of arms with a golden falcon represents power, strength, and heritage.
+• The UAE coat of arms, with a golden falcon, represents power, strength, and heritage.

-• Falcon, the national emblem of UAE, signifies the Bedouin way of life, strength, pride, and connection with nature.
+• Falcon, the national emblem of the UAE, signifies the Bedouin way of life, strength, pride, and connection with nature.

 • The Ghaf tree, the national tree of the UAE, signifies stability and peace.